 1.Simple Surge Tank:

 This tank has a vertical pipe that is linked between the pen stock and the turbine generator.

 They are built with greater height and also provide support for holding the tank.

 Whenever the speed of the water increases rapidly, the excess water is stored in the resistance tank.

 The top of the surge tanks is opened to the environment, if the surge tanks are totally filled then this pressure is overtaken to take care of neutralization.

-Gallery surge tank has additional storage galleries also known as expansion rooms, so it is also called growth room surge tanks.
+This tank has additional storage galleries also known as expansion rooms.

 At the bottom of the tank, level chambers are used to store excess water, when needed or run with a slight drop in pressure.

 The chambers on the upper-pressure level are used to absorb the extra pressure.

 3.Sloping Surge Tank: